Visit this page to view current Parks and Community Services Department projects.

 In the late night hours of Monday, July 8, 2019, the Watsonville Police Department responded to a fire at Muzzio Park.
 The Fire Department arrived to extinguish the fire that was caused by vandals who had placed wooden pallets under the Park’s playground structure and set them on fire.
 The fire was quickly brought under control and no other Park amenities were affected, however, the playground structure was completely destroyed.

 The goal of this project is to increase community health and wellness by (1) replacing the well-used play structure that was destroyed and (2) increasing use and accessibility by expanding the size and footprint of the play area.
 Muzzio Park neighbors selected the playground design pictured here.

-Within the Bay Breeze subdivision, the City plans to remove and replace 59 street trees and repair adjacent sidewalk sections that are damaged.
-This work is needed to keep the neighborhood’s sidewalks safe and prevent further damage.
-All trees will be replaced with an appropriate substitution and options include several climate-appropriate varieties (Frontier Elms and White-Flowering Crape Myrtles).
-Replacement trees will be planed in later January 2020.
+Within the Bay Breeze subdivision, the removed and replaced 59 street trees and repair adjacent sidewalk sections that are damaged.
+This work was needed to keep the neighborhood’s sidewalks safe and prevent further damage.
+All trees were replaced with an appropriate substitution and options include several climate-appropriate varieties (Frontier Elms and White-Flowering Crape Myrtles).

 In 2019, the City of Watsonville Parks and Community Services and the Public Works and Utilities Departments completed Phase 1 of renovating the landscaping on the Bridge Street median islands.
 Phase I included the three median islands from Joyce Dr. to E. Bronte Ave.
 Starting in early February 2020, the city is commencing work on Phase II of the project which will encompass the median island from E. Bronte Ave. to Hushbeck Ave.